 Section 1.
 Number.
-The officers of the Cooperative shall be a President, Vice-President, Secretary and Treasurer, and such other officers as may be determined by the Board of Directors from time to time.
+The officers of the Cooperative shall be a President, Vice-President, Secretary and Treasurer, and so birectors from time to time.
 The offices of Secretary and of Treasurer may be held by the same person.

 Section 2.
 Election and Term of Office.
 The officers shall be elected, by ballot, annually by and from the Board of Directors at the first meeting of the Board of Directors held after each annual meeting of the members; provided, when there is only one nominee for any office, then, if there is no objection, written balloting may be dispensed with and voting may be conducted in any other proper manner.
 If the election of officers shall not be held at such meeting, such election shall be held as soon thereafter as may be convenient.
 Each officer shall hold office until the first meeting of the Board of Directors following the next succeeding annual meeting of the members or until the director's successor shall have been duly elected and shall have qualified, subject to the provisions of these Bylaws with respect to the removal of officers.